Krakor92/some-custom-dataviews/_views/jukebox/README.md

 ### Logic

 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview)
-	- I don't need to explain why.
-Without it i wouldn't even have used Obsidian in the first place

 - [JS Engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin)
-	- Super underated plugin in my opinion.
-Not only does it have much better codeblocks than dvjs, it also has a solid import system, on par with the Modules plugin one, and without the inconvenience of having to install yet another plugin just for this purpose.

 - [702573N's Obsidian-Tasks-Calendar](https://github.com/702573N/Obsidian-Tasks-Calendar)
 	- It helped me figure out how to format my js and css at the beginning

 ### Styling